 Marzocco Lion on the Weathervane

 Lions are a symbol of the power of the city, and you will see them all over Florence.
 They were also a Medici symbol.
 But one type of lion is special and it’s called the Marzocco.
-You can tell a Marzocco lion because it will have a fleur de lys.
+You can tell a Marzocco lion because it will hold a fleur de lys.
 (Giglio in Italian).

-You can see one of these in front of Palazzo Vecchio to the left near to the Neptune statue.
+You can see one of these in front of Palazzo Vecchio to the left, near to the Neptune statue.
 Most Marzocco, like this one, have their paw on a fleur de lys (giglio) symbol showing the strength of the lion protecting Florence.

 But the Marzocco on top of the Palazzo Vecchio is a special one.
 He not only protects the fleur de lys at the top of the pole, but he also tells us when it will rain.
 There is a local saying that when the lion on top of Palazzo Vecchio pees in the Arno river, it will rain in Florence.
 So when the wind blows so that the lion is facing the river, it will rain.